Calliphora vomitoria: Life cycle

-Blue bottle flies have the complete cycle of egg, larva, pupa, and adult.
+Bluebottle flies have the complete cycle of egg, larva, pupa, and adult.
 Development usually takes around 2 weeks.
 Larvae are protein-rich and can theoretically be used as feed.
-A female blue bottle fly lays her eggs where she feeds, usually in decaying meat, garbage, or feces.
+A female bluebottle fly lays her eggs where she feeds, usually in decaying meat, garbage, or feces.
 Pale whitish larvae, commonly called maggots, soon hatch from the eggs and immediately begin feeding on carcasses of dead animals and on the decomposing matter where they were hatched.
 After a few days of feeding, they are fully grown.
 At that time they crawl away to a drier place where they burrow into soil or similar matter and pupate into tough brown cocoons.
 The pupal stage is the longest stage of the development cycle.

 After two or three weeks, the adults emerge from the pupal stage to mate, beginning the cycle again.
 The normal duration spent in adult form averages 10–14 days, however, during cold weather, pupae and adults can hibernate until higher temperatures revive them.